Applying for a New License (Teen Drivers) in ArkansasPage Overview

 - If your license has been expired for more than 31 days, you will be required to take the written and vision tests upon application, but not the driving test.

-- If your license has been expired for over 1 year, you’ll need to take all three exams: the written, vision, and driving tests.
+- If your license has been expired for over 1 year, you’ll need to take all three exams: the DMV written test, vision exam, and driving test.

 You’ll need to provide: